Egoistically/ALAuto/README.md

 ## Relevant information
 Although it works fine (or at least should), code can be improved a lot and some features are still to be added.
-If you'd like to contribute in any way make sure to open a [pull request](https://github.com/Egoistically/ALAuto/pulls).
-You can also open an [issue](https://github.com/Egoistically/ALAuto/issues) and I'll try to check it out as soon as possible.
+If you'd like to contribute in any way make sure to open a [pull request](https://github.com/Egoistically/ALAuto/pulls) or an [issue](https://github.com/Egoistically/ALAuto/issues).